rlemm-pan/trapseventnotifier/README.md

 # Traps Event Notifier (TEN)

 This app was written for Palo Alto Networks to gather Malware Events from the Traps Cloud Service and send Email Notifications.
+PhantomJS is required for this script to work.
 ## Install:

   pip install selenium